What is Marketing?

 An important element of product strategy is new product development.
 As technologies and tastes change, products become out-of-date and inferior to the competition.
 So companies must replace them with new designs and features that customers value.
 The challenging task is to include the latest available technologies and solutions to the latest needs of the customer in a company’s product.

-Product decisions involve choices regarding brand names, warranties, packaging, and services which should accompany the product offering
+Product decisions involve choices regarding brand names, warranties, packaging, and services that should accompany the product offering

 In comparison to other elements of the marketing mix, the price can be changed easily.
 But an ill-considered change in price can change customer perceptions about the value of the marketing mix.
 In the absence of any objective knowledge about the quality of the product, the customer builds a strong association between price and quality.
 If the price of a product is reduced, customers may start regarding it as an inferior quality product.